 By using such a universally accepted format, and making the design sharing process digital, 3D PDF is a great way of leveraging CAD and PLM assets, and creating documentation that simplifies everyday engineering and manufacturing tasks.

-For more info on 3D PDF’s and how Theorem’s Publish 3D products can easily create 3D PDF’s for your organisation, visit our Publish page
+For more info on 3D PDF’s and how Theorem’s CADPublish products can easily create 3D PDF’s for your organisation, visit our CADPublish page